 “Will, you really need to fix that cow,” Dan said, and we assumed our usual positions.

 Will shook his head and Andrew cocked his, looking questioningly at me as I crumpled into a fit of laughter.
 A blood moon rose, positioned perfectly for an eclipse as a camera clicked, capturing the lunar light that worked so hard to get to us.

 We reminisced about our favourite hills, the observatory under the Milky Way, the granite cliffs on the fjords, and how Yolande said Mother Nature would always be there for us when we returned to the earth.

-Outpostings: Everything You Need to Know to Visit the Eastern Townships, Saguenay–Lac-Saint-Jean and Québec City
+What you need to know to visit the Eastern Townships, Saguenay–Lac-Saint-Jean and Québec City

 La Belle Province, it read on Quebec license plates until 1978.
 Although rebranded since then, the unofficial nickname for Quebec continues—it’s hard to argue with anyone who describes Quebec as beautiful!
 From the St. Lawrence River to the Arctic, old Montreal to even older Quebec City, Canada’s largest province is indeed a land worth exploring.
 While Quebec has stunning spots across its entire territory, three regions are particularly renowned for their diversity of culture, cuisine and scenery, as well as for the range of activities they offer: The Eastern Townships, Saguenay–Lac-Saint-Jean, and Quebec City and Area.